 If you assign a group to a handle with a fader, the fader becomes an intensity master for the group.
-See section 10.1.6 on page 194 for more details.
+See section 10.1.5 on page 190 for more details.

-If the Groups window is not visible, you can show it by pressing View, Group (above numeric keys).
+If the Groups window is not visible, you can show it by pressing Window Open, Group (above numeric keys).

 - 1> Select the fixtures/dimmers you want in the group (the order in which you select them will also be stored in the group). - 2> Press the grey Group button (top right of the numeric keys) then [Record Group].
-You can also press Record then the Group button. - 3> Use softkey A to enter a number for the group, or B [Provide a legend] to set a legend. - 4> Press a grey palette button or touch a Group button on the Touch Wing where you want to store the group, or press C [Store] to store as a numbered group. - 5> Press Clear then repeat from 1 to store other groups. - You can also press the Avo button and the Group button to go directly to the Record Group menu, or on the Touch Wing touch the button twice to use Quick Record - on the first touch the button will turn red with a +, on the second touch the group will be recorded.
+You can also press Record then the Group button. - 3> Use softkey A to enter a number for the group, or B [Provide a legend] to set a legend. - 4> Touch an empty Group button where you want to store the group, or press C [Store] to store as a numbered group. - 5> Press Clear then repeat from 1 to store other groups. - You can also press the Avo button and the Group button to go directly to the Record Group menu, or touch the button twice to use Quick Record - on the first touch the button will turn red with a +, on the second touch the group will be recorded.

 - To select all the fixtures/dimmers in a group, just press the button for the group. - The order in which you originally selected the fixtures when creating the group is also stored.
 This takes effect when you use the last fixture next fixture functions described in the next section, and when you use Shapes, Fan mode and Fixture Overlap functions.
-You can change this later, see the next section. - You can override the selection order while recalling a group by holding down the group button and using the softkey options. - You can also recall a group by its number: - 1> Press the grey Group button. - 2> Type in the number of the group you want to recall. - 3> Press [Recall Group]. - The Group button also gives you facilities on the softkeys to edit and delete groups.
+You can change this later, see the next section.

+You can override the selection order while recalling a group by holding down the group button and using the softkey options.

+- You can also recall a group by its number:

+- 1> Press the grey Group button.

+- 2> Type in the number of the group you want to recall.

+- 3> Press [Recall Group].

+- The Group button also gives you facilities on the softkeys to edit and delete groups.